Got questions? We've got answers!

 - to receive the full amount of grants

 - to be eligible for some scholarships

 Access to student records is governed by the Family Educational Rights and Privacy Act (“FERPA”).
-Whether the student is 15 or 55, under FERPA we cannot answer questions or release information about the student (grades, current classes, etc) to you without the written permission of the student.
-Parents are encouraged to maintain an open dialogue with their student on his/her academic performance.
+Whether your student is 15 or 55, under FERPA we cannot answer questions or release information about them (grades, current classes, etc.) to you without the written permission of your student.
+You are encouraged to maintain an open dialogue with your student about their academic performance.

-Once the student has completed the steps to enrollment, send your documentation to the Disability Services office along with a Student Intake process.
-When the Disability Services Office receives your documentation, they will call you to set up an appointment to review your documentation and create an appropriate accommodation plan.
+Once your student has completed the steps to apply to the college, send your documentation to the Disability and Services office along with a Student Intake process.
+When the Disability and Access Services office receives your documentation, they will call you to set up an appointment to review your documentation and create an appropriate accommodation plan.

-Email addresses and contact information are included on every syllabus and in our online faculty/staff directory.
+Email addresses and contact information are included on every syllabus.
+The online faculty/staff directory is currently unavailable.

 In case of an extreme emergency, you may contact the Security Services at 704.330.6632 for assistance in reaching your student.

 What extracurricular opportunities are available to Central Piedmont students?